- An Overview of Click Tracking Technologies

 - Tell GA what's important: Now, set up goals.
 Is it someone hitting the contact form?
 Or maybe spending at least five minutes reading your hearing aid comparison guide?
 Define those wins!

-- Tag those URLs: UTM codes are your best friends for campaigns.
+- Tag those URLs with UTM codes: UTM codes are your best friends for campaigns.
 If you're slingin' a new e-book, tag the link in your newsletter, social posts, and even your email signature.

 Okay, next, let's figure out how to actually use all this data.
 Analyzing it is key!